dubotics/dubotics.github.io/_site/README.md

 ### Build

 1. Install dependencies: `bundle install`
-2. Serve the site on `bundle exec jekyll serve --watch`
+2. Build and serve the site: `bundle exec jekyll serve --watch`
-3. Navigate to `localhost:4000` to locally view the website
+3. Navigate to `localhost:4000` in your web browser to locally view the website